Mimi3col/proj1-cb/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+    - highlight the card when hovering

 ## Video Walkthrough